Jamul Indian Village

 The Jamul Indian Village of California is a federally recognized tribe of Kumeyaay Indians, who are sometimes known as Mission Indians.

 Reservation

 The Jamul Indian Village is a federal reservation, located 10 mi southeast of El Cajon, in southeastern San Diego County, California.
 It was established in 1912.
 It is 6 acres in size.
 No one lives on the reservation although 20 members lived there in the 1970s.
+The last population recorded by the United States Census Bureau was in 2000.